jamesjrnkhata/jamesjrnkhata.github.io/_posts/software_projects/2019-09-02-AR Navigation for the Visually Impaired.md

 <h2 class="text-underline">Results and Evaluation</h2>

-In this section, the author discussed how **ARKit**’s distance estimation method was evaluated.
+This section discusses how **ARKit**’s distance estimation method was evaluated.
 When a camera image was processed by **ARKit**, a 2D point corresponded to multiple points on a 3D line and returned all the objects detected along that line depending on the ARHitTestResultType specified.

 When a ‘*hit*’ occurred, **ARKit**’s HitTest returned an array that contained the intersection information for all the objects detected sorted from the closest to the camera to the furthest [44].
 By using the ‘*hitResult.distance*’ property, the distance to the first point of intersection could be found which was used to determine how far the nearest obstacle in the real-space was to the camera.